Image: Young-Sun Teh/123rf.com

 #3 Want good children?

 Couples looking to start a family, there are specific dates that are best for each couple to consummate.
 Check with your fengshui consultant for suitable dates.
 Ask him/her on the methodology that they would use.

 While it provides much fun and a lively ambience, gatecrashing isn't considered a good practice when it comes to fengshui - it denotes the groom giving other women money even before getting married.

 #5 His best advice for couples

 "It all boils down to acceptance - for example, after getting married, you realise you can't get along with his/her parents.
 What can you really do?
 Accept and compromise.
-(See also: 10 no-fail ways to impress your parents-in-law) Couples should also pick a wedding date that doesn't clash with the parents' birth dates from both sides."
+(See also: 6 basic rules for living with the in-laws) Couples should also pick a wedding date that doesn't clash with the parents' birth dates from both sides."

 Wilfred uses the Feng Shui system established by the Chinese Imperial Palace in both the Qing and Ming dynasties - “The Imperial Complete Books of the Four Repositories”, "The Complete Collection of the “Imperial Encyclopedia” and “The Yongle Encyclopedia”.
 These more methodical systems were considered "official" in those times.
 For appointments and personal consultations, e-mail: firstname.lastname@example.org.